danbev/learning-iot/notes/bluetooth.md

 * Key Refresh flag

 #### Unicast Address
-Is assigned during provisioning and uniquely identify a single element of and node.
+Is assigned during provisioning and uniquely identifies a single element of a node.
 We send a message to an element of a node.
-This was actually not clear to be in the begining that it it actually elements and not nodes that we are addressing.
+This was actually not clear to be in the begining that it is actually elements and not nodes that we are addressing.

 #### Group Address
 Is used to identify a group of one or more elements.
 There are groups that are defined by the Bluetooth SIG for things like All-proxies, All-friends, and All-nodes.
 But other groups can be defined during by configuring application.

 #### Virtual Address
 Is an address that is assigned to one or more elements, and it can span multiple nodes.

 ### Connectionless Packet Switching
 Each packet contains the complete routing infomation in its header section, like